HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - try..catch 🖐️ used
   - switch 🖐️ used
   - class 🖐️ used
-  - new Error 👂 heard
+  - new Error
-  - with 👂 heard
+  - with
 - Functions
   - function declaration 🖐️ used
   - function expression 🖐️ used